AI-Migrant/mass-madness/Help find out what they have been doing.md

 My situation is generally unsafe.
 They would and had pushed it to life-threatening danger to invalidate it, despite I had said that’s not the kind of safety I was talking about.

-Physical safety, I had been assaulted, and I absolutely cannot get help from the authorities.
+Physical safety.
+I had been assaulted, and I absolutely cannot get help from the authorities.
 In fact, the authorities arrested me after one of the assaults to protect the perpetrators.

-Digital safety, I have been under extreme surveillance that monitors me both physically and digitally, including my sleeping area and bathroom.
+Digital safety.
+I have been under extreme surveillance that monitors me both physically and digitally, including my sleeping area and bathroom.
 My network is controlled.
 Both my physical and digital mail can be intercepted.

-Property safety, I have long been aware that I can’t really do anything or own anything safely, both physical and digital.
-The latest theft that stole almost everything from me is proof.
+Property safety.
+I have long been aware that I can’t really do anything or own anything safely, neither physically nor digitally.
+The latest theft, which stole almost everything from me, is proof.
 The incident about the bicycle I bought for commuting was another.
-It also showed that they didn’t care what serious consequences they could have caused when I was the one to suffer them.
+It also showed that they don’t care about what problems will be caused when it’s me who will suffer.

 ---

+Here is some of what has happened from what I can see:

 Initially, the CCP believed that humans were to be manipulated, and believed that the asylum process was the perfect opportunity.
 Lithuania, given what happened, I can only arrive at this conclusion: agreed and helped.
+They probably committed some extra crimes here.

-The UK most likely also saw the same and helped them.
-They probably already committed some extra crimes back in Lithuania.
-And the solution they decided to employ is doubling down.
-As if going even further in the UK would justify what they did in Lithuania.
+The UK most likely also sees it the same way they do and helps them.
+They knew what crimes were committed against me, and they decided to double down.
+As if going even further in the UK would justify what happened in Lithuania.

 As the situation dragged on, they committed more and more crimes.
 It became a self-reinforcing behaviour.